UBC-MDS/DSCI_522_Forest_Fire_Analysis/README.md

 #### Docker Image

+Docker provides a convenient method to package our entire analysis application, dependencies and all, so anyone can reproduce our work on their local computer.
+A user can run the entire the "Forest Fire Analysis", just like we did, and be confident that the Docker container contains everything they need to reproduce the work.
+Follow the steps below to reproduce our analysis:

+**Step 1:** Clone/download this repository and create a local repository.

-To run this analysis using Docker, clone/download this repository, use the command line to navigate to the root of this project on your computer, and then type the following (filling in PATH_ON_YOUR_COMPUTER with the absolute path to the root of this project on your computer).
+**Step 2:** Use the command line to navigate to the root of this project on your computer, and then type the following (filling in PATH_ON_YOUR_COMPUTER with the absolute path to the root of this project on your computer).

-docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/data_analysis_eg ttimbers/data_analysis_pipeline_eg make -C '/home/data_analysis_eg' all
+docker run --rm -e PASSWORD=1234 -v PATH_ON_YOUR_COMPUTER://DSCI_522_Forest_Fire_Analysis davyguo/dsci_522_forest_fire_analysis  make -C '/home/data_analysis_eg' all

 To clean up the analysis type:

 docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/data_analysis_eg ttimbers/data_analysis_pipeline_eg make -C '/home/data_analysis_eg' clean

+**Step 3:**

 #### Final Report